Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 AT00-CH00-DC AT00 CH00 1200.0 0.0 502.028400

-You can observe that the p_nom_opt is not defined yet as this model was not solved yet.
+You can observe that p_nom_opt is not defined yet, as this model has not been solved yet.

 You can narrow down to a specific country.